Nwoye-Ezekiel/word-dash/README.md

 Word dash is a typing game where players must type various texts in the fastest time possible.

-In order to complete the game, the player must quickly type in words accurately to avoid losing points.
+To complete the game, the player must type fast and accurately, to avoid losing points and amending errors.

 This game serves as both a challenge and a way to improve one&apos;s typing skills.
 Good luck!